604-323-5493 | email@example.com

 David Hudgins is a founder of the internationally acclaimed Electric Company Theatre in Vancouver.
 After more than two decades with this innovative company he has won numerous Jessie Awards.

 David received his BA Honours in English Literature at McGill University and a PDP Diploma in Education from Simon Fraser University.
-He now teaches acting at Studio 58 and has directed nine shows there, including two Ovation-Award winning productions: Guys & Dolls (2007) and Spring Awakening (2012).
+He teaches acting at Studio 58 and has directed nine shows here, including two Ovation-Award winning productions: Guys & Dolls (2007) and Spring Awakening (2012).
 The homegrown musical The Park (2010) which he directed and helped to dramaturge, garnered it five nominations.

 604-323-5308 | email@example.com